mad-lab-fau/gaitmap/docs/source/user_guide/algorithm_evaluation.rst

 The special requirement is that it needs to be possible to train the trainable components of the algorithm, even though we only have ground truth available for the final output.
 But there are a couple of algorithms that fulfil this requirement!
-In general, all algorithms where the *trainable* part of the algorithm doesn’t get us all the way, and post processing steps are required to calculate the final output, can be considered *Group 3*.
+In general, all algorithms where the *trainable* part of the algorithm doesn't get us all the way, and post processing steps are required to calculate the final output, can be considered *Group 3*.
 For example, this could be stride detection algorithms that only provide stride candidates that then are selected based on further criteria.